sc-ventures/cloudbreak-documentation/docs/common/clusters-manage.md

 4. Click **Yes** to confirm the scale-up/scale-down.

     While nodes are being added or removed, cluster status changes to "Update In Progress".
 Once the operation has completed, cluster status changes back to "Running".
-Messages similar to the following are written to the "Event History", :

-    <pre>Ambari cluster scaled up
-11/6/2017, 12:33:40 PM
-Scaling up the Ambari cluster
-11/6/2017, 12:26:59 PM
-Stack successfully upscaled
-11/6/2017, 12:26:54 PM
-Bootstrapping new nodes
-11/6/2017, 12:26:16 PM
-Infrastructure metadata extension finished
-11/6/2017, 12:26:10 PM
-Billing changed due to upscaling of cluster infrastructure 11/6/2017, 12:26:10 PM
-Adding 1 new instances to the infrastructure 11/6/2017, 12:25:23 PM</pre>

-### Synchronize with Cloud Provider
+### Synchronize the Cluster

+Use the **sync** option if you:

-If you have just made changes on your cloud provider side (for example, deleted cluster VMs) and you would like to synchronize Cloudbreak with the cloud provider, use the **sync** option.
+* Made changes on your cloud provider side (for example, deleted cluster VMs) and you would like to synchronize Cloudbreak with the cloud provider.
+* Manually changed service status in Ambari (for example, restarted services).

 [comment]: <> (What are some examples where this option should be used?)